 Type of eating difficulty Resulting behaviour Getting food into the mouth: How to help Unable to move food from plate into mouth.
 Not able to eat independently.
-Food dribbles out of mouth.
-Unable to keep mouth closed while chewing.
 Provide adapted cutlery.
 Refer to Occupational Therapist for assessment.
 Allow person to use hands to eat and consider Finger Foods.
-Use more solid foods.
-Use hands to help person close their mouth during eating.
-Refer to Speech and Language Therapist for assessment.
-Not using spoon, fork or knife correctly.
+Refer to Speech and Language Therapist for assessment if any concerns with swallowing Not using spoon, fork or knife correctly.
 Struggles to use cutlery correctly.
 Make sure that the person can hold the cutlery comfortably.
 They may benefit from extra aids.
 Consult with Occupational Therapist.
 Not able to cut meat or vegetable.
 Struggles to cut up food.
 Pushes food around the plate.
 Avoids eating meat or vegetables.
 Give bite size portions.
 Help person to cut up food.
 Don't assume liquidised food is needed.
 Difficulty getting food onto spoon/fork.
 Plate guards or lipped plate may help.
 The food may be easier to eat with a spoon alone or with hands.
 Plate moves on the table.
 Unable to steady plate on table.
 Use non-skid place mat or suction plate.
 Not able to use cup or glass correctly.
 Remind person how to use the glass / cup.
 Use the "hand over hand" approach.
 Offer cup with handles or a straw.
 Mixes food together.
 Accept this, as long as the food is eaten.
-May need some flavourings added to food such as lemon/ sauce/ chutney.
+May need some flavourings added to food such as lemon/ sauce/chutney.
 Slow eating so mealtimes take longer.
 Keep food on warm plates.
 Give small food portions and offer second helpings.
 Offer help if needed.